 How to Bulk Import Redirect Rules

-To add bulk import redirect rules click on your site in MyKinsta and go to “Redirects.”
-Then click on “Bulk Import.”
+To add bulk import redirect rules, click on your site in MyKinsta, go to Redirects, and click on the Bulk import button.

-Paste the contents of a CSV file in the field.
-The CSV should contain information separated by commas in this order: status code, domain (all for all domains), redirect from path and redirect to URL.
-Each redirect rule should be placed on a new line.
-Then click on “Import Redirects.”
+Paste the contents of a CSV file in the field provided.
+The CSV should contain information separated by commas in this order: status code, domain (all for all domains), redirect from path, and redirect to URL.
+Place each redirect rule on a new line.
+Click the Import redirect rules button.

 Exporting Redirects from WordPress